-1.2 Vision, mission, scope, and impact ambition
+1.2.
+Vision, mission, scope, and impact ambition

-The Pandemic Fund was launched with the recognition that investing in pandemic PPR has a positive return on investment (ROI),8 with broader co-benefits of strengthening overall health systems and protecting populations from other health threats, such as those posed by the growing challenges of climate change and AMR.
-Its creation was also based on the recognition that a threat in any country is a threat in every country, and that pandemic PPR serves as the primary defense - where all countries, especially the most undeserved, must fortify resilience to safeguard all people against pandemics.
+The Pandemic Fund was launched with the recognition that investing in pandemic PPR capacity has a positive return on investment (ROI), with broader co-benefits of strengthening overall health systems and protecting populations from other health threats, such as endemic diseases or those posed by the growing challenges of climate change and AMR.
+Its creation was also driven by the reality that a threat in any country is a threat in every country, and that all countries, especially the most underserved, must strengthen their pandemic PPR capacities to safeguard all people against pandemics.